The 9 best cycle routes in Wales

 Starting at the Sandy Water Park in Llanelli, this route gently climbs into the rolling Carmarthenshire hills, around the tranquil Lliedi reservoirs, and into Cross Hands.

 After meandering through rows of traditional-looking Welsh terraced houses, you’ll notice that the hills suddenly fall into place in front of you.
-Here, you’ll see the very best of south Wales.
+Here, you’ll see the very best of South Wales.

 9. Bwlch Y Groes

-Map: view
+• Map: view

-Distance:
+• Distance: 54.6km

 We end our cycling tour of Wales with a challenge that should be on every rider’s bucket list – Bwlch y Groes.

 This route begins in the northern town of Bala.
-It takes you along the north-eastern edge of Lynn Tegid, or Bala Lake, before winding the quiet country roads and upwards towards the distant hills.
+It takes you along the north-eastern edge of Lynn Tegid, or Bala Lake, before winding through the quiet country roads and upwards towards the distant hills.

 As one of Wales’ most secluded cycle routes, you won’t see many houses or much human life on this trail.
-However, the small of Llanwdynn has two gorgeous cafés, so be sure to stop here to refuel the rest of your ride.
+However, the small village of Llanwdynn has two gorgeous cafés, so be sure to stop here to refuel the rest of your ride.

-Specialist cycling insurance from Cycleplan
+Specialist cycling insurance through Cycleplan

-Related
+Related Posts